syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 Run the above code, you can see the datepicker widget with one or more customized child-elements according to the changes done in the css files as shown below,
 {% include image.html url="/js/Theming-in-Essential-JavaScript-Components_images/Theming-in-Essential-JavaScript-Components_img12.png" %}

-Thus, the **cssClass** property of the EJ components can be used as per the user convenient to customize the widget style to improve its look and feel while using it within the application.